vitordgfreitas/langgraph-intro/README.md

 # LangGraph Intro

 This project gives a brief introduction to LangGraph by using it to build a simple but powerful data analytics AI agent that can query your database, perform analyses, and generate visualizations.
 It's meant to be a starting point for building your own LangGraph applications.
-Build off of this example to create your own AI agents, add tools and logic, and expand on the capabilities covered here.
+Add to this example to create your own full-deployed, powerful AI agents.
+Add tools and logic, and expand on the capabilities covered here.

 What we'll cover: